Air Removal (Deaeration) Systems

 - Proportional level indicator: To measure the level of product within the tank continuously.

-- Cleaning sphere: For distributing the CIP solutions within the vessel.
+- Cleaning Head: For distributing the CIP solutions within the vessel.

-- Manhole: For maintenance operations and internal inspections of the deaerator, etc.
+- Access Cover: For maintenance operations and internal inspections of the deaerator, etc.

 - Pressure sensor: To control the vacuum generated in the interior of the vessel.

 - Sight glasses: for visual inspections.